Stop Your Jaw Pain with a Nightguard

 A custom-made nightguard is the most convenient treatment for TMJ disorders.
 It is designed from an impression of your mouth to align your jaw into a more comfortable resting position.
-This takes strain off the joint to improve your symptoms.
-Over time.
+This takes the strain off the joint to improve your symptoms over time.
 Your jaw is retrained to fall into this position naturally for long-term relief.

 Frequently Asked Questions

 Even with all this information about TMJ disorder, you may still have some questions.
 We’ve got the answers!
 We want you to be informed and completely confident that you’re getting the best care possible to meet your needs and restore your oral health.
 Know that we are here for you and available to answer your questions and concerns.

 TMJ disorder is most prevalent among women ages 20 to 40 years old.
 However, it can occur in anyone at any age, even children.